 Do cats need baths?

-As a matter of fact that cats don’t require to have a bath on a daily basis.
-However, cat and other furry pets can groom themselves through their paws.
-They might need teh help with brushing, bathing, and clipping etc. even though a study shows that The National Cat Groomers of America recommends cats get a bath and blow-dry every 4-6 weeks to keep their coats from getting matted or pelted.
+As a matter of fact that cats don’t require to have a bath daily.
+However, cats and other furry pets can groom themselves through their paws.
+They might need help with brushing, bathing, and clipping etc. even though a study shows that The National Cat Groomers of America recommends cats get a bath and blow-dry every 4-6 weeks to keep their coats from getting matted or pelted.

 Should your cat sleep with you?